Skip to main content

 BECOME A VOLUNTEER

-Volunteers are needed for the Kiwanis concession stand at the Spanish Fork Fiesta Days Rodeo the evenings of July 20, 21, 22, 23, and 24.
+Volunteers are needed for the 2026 Kiwanis concession stand at the Spanish Fork Fiesta Days Rodeo on July 20, 21, 22, 23, and 24 from 5:30 pm to 9:30 pm.
 The fundraiser is located at the Spanish Fork Fair Grounds (475 South Main Street).
 Volunteers fill customers' orders (hamburgers, hotdogs, soda, and candy), and get to have a free hamburger.
-Email circlek@byu.edu if you are interested in helping.
+If you're interested in helping, please email circlek@byu.edu to request the sign-up form where you can let the group know the evening(s) you'd like to serve.

 Send a copy of the following to circlek@byu.edu in order to volunteer: